MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * have password validation weakness be in bullet points
   * make sure spinner renders for dashboard page
   * when you first login; dashboard and cards load before animation is complete.
   * add subscription to videos
   * have session be remembered by user
   * fix youtube card
   * Have youtube cards be restricted per user - if there are no cards, then provide instructions, display that list is empty, etc